carolledevops/Helloworld/README.md

 - Scheduling: Jenkins
 - Security: Snyk, Sonarqube
 - Notification: Slack
+- gcloud

 ## Infrastructure

   We wanted to reproduce an enterprise-type infrastructure with 3 servers and GKE

  - A master server Jenkins scheduling build jobs, monitor the slaves
- - A build server(slave) to build our docker images, tests, and security scan of images
+ - A build server(slave) to build our docker images, tests, and  scan  images
  - Google Kubernetes engine to deploy our web application which can be consumed of production.
- - Sonarqube server  Static Code Analysis
+ - Sonarqube server: Static Code Analysis
+ - Snyk: scan docker images

 ## Choice and description of tools